-The vehicle is delivered with a performance key, which allows the user to access the full torque of the engine as well as the top speed of the vehicle.
+The performance key is grey and allows the user to access the full torque of the engine as well as the top speed of the vehicle.

 This may be useful for riders who prefer crisper throttle response, and for environments where higher speeds and greater acceleration are appropriate.
-For example, in wide-open straight trails, operators may prefer the performance key.
+For example, in wide-open, straight trails, operators may prefer the performance key.